cache-sk/ymovie/README.md

 npm start debug
 ```

+## Deploy

+1. upload sources to ftp://srv1.sc2.zone:21
+2. ask Lada to do the magic

 ## TODO

 - WS unreliable "total" results in search response, reproducible on webshare.cz with "batman vs superman"